dllrun/foam-extend-general-contact/README.md

 This code repository is based on the Finite Volume Method and it is forked from " https://github.com/Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0 ".
 The improved code library " [solidModel](src/solidModels/) " is an extension of the tools to predict deformation due to contact in solids.
-This includes the new tool " [solidGeneralContact](src/solidModels/fvPatchFields/solidContact/solidGeneralContactFvPatchVectorField.C) " for contact analysis to allow the simulation of multiple solid bodies (e.g. particles) in contact.
+This includes the new tool " [solidGeneralContact](src/solidModels/fvPatchFields/solidContact/solidGeneralContactFvPatchVectorField.C) " for the contact analysis - in order to allow the simulation of multiple solid bodies (e.g. particles) in contact.

 It also provides the coupling of thermal contact boundary condition.
 Please note that this is limited to one-to-one contact and no multiple solid bodies are allowed currently.
 Furthermore, the " [elasticThermalSolidFoam](applications/solvers/solidMechanics/elasticThermalSolidFoam) " solver was improved to make it functional with the